dbo99/csdvr----calsimII-data-vis-in-r/README.md

  CalSim data vis in R |
  version 1.0_8.10.2018 |
- filter and visualize CalSim output for any number of variables and reasonable number of CalSim scenarios | export report/presentation ready plot images (eg jpgs, pdfs) or interactive plots (html)  | developed by Bureau of Reclamation staff | currently no geospatial ability
+ filter and visualize CalSim output for any number of variables and reasonable number of CalSim scenarios | export report/presentation ready plot images (eg jpgs, pdfs) or interactive plots (html)  | developed by Bureau of Reclamation staff | geospatial functions planned for future

 ### uses ###